Data engineering certifications, ranked by what hiring managers actually weigh

 AWS, Azure, Databricks, Google, and Snowflake certifications compared for interview value.
-Honest take on cost, study time, and whether hiring managers actually care.
+Honest take on cost, study time, and where each one moves the needle.

 The honest answer: it depends on where you are in your career and what companies you are targeting.
-Here is the nuanced take.
+Three lenses worth holding before you spend a paycheck on an exam voucher.

 A certification tells a hiring manager you can define a star schema, explain partitioning, and write basic ETL logic.
 It does not prove you can debug a production pipeline at 2 AM.
 For early-career engineers, certs establish a floor.
 For senior engineers, they rarely move the needle because interviewers will test depth directly.